TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 ### Divide and Conquer
 From your planning, you should have identified some subproblems of the big problem you’re solving.
 Each of the steps in the algorithm we wrote out in the last section are subproblems.
 Pick the smallest or simplest one and start there with coding.

-It's important to remember that you might not know all the steps that you might need up front so your algorithm may be incomplete, this is fine.
+It's important to remember that you might not know all the steps that you might need up front so your algorithm may be incomplete -- this is fine.
 Getting started with and solving one of the subproblems you have identified in the planning stage, often reveals the next subproblem you can work on.
 Or if you already know the next subproblem is it’s often simpler with the first subproblem solved.

 Many beginners try to solve the big problem in one go. **Don’t do this**.
 If the problem is sufficiently complex enough you’ll get yourself tied in knots and make life a lot harder for yourself.
 Decomposing problems into smaller easier to solve subproblems is a much better approach as decomposition is the main way of dealing with complexity and making problems easier and more approachable to solve and understand.